srknzl/kafka-chat/README.md

 * Install docker and docker-compose
 * Run `docker-compose up -d` in root folder
-* Go to localhost:8080 using more than one browser to test
+* Go to localhost:8080
+* You can use more than one browser to test, or multiple tabs in a single browser

 ## SS
 ![](1.png)